ideal-lab5/idn-sdk/pallets/idn-consumer/README.md

 - `QuoteConsumer`: Implementation of the `QuoteConsumer` trait for consuming quotes.
 - `SubInfoConsumer`: Implementation of the `SubInfoConsumer` trait for consuming subscription info.
 - `SiblingIdnLocation`: The XCM location of the sibling IDN chain.
-- `IdnOrigin`: The origin type for ensuring XCM calls from the IDN.
+- `IdnOrigin`: The origin type for ensuring the IDN callbacks.
 - `Xcm`: A type exposing XCM APIs for cross-chain interactions.
 - `PalletId`: The unique identifier for this pallet.
 - `ParaId`: The parachain ID of the consumer chain.